 - 4 cups tuscan kale - can substitute lacinato kale

 - 1 (15.5) can chickpeas - drained and thoroughly rinsed

 - 2 cups strawberries - hulled and halved

 - Remove the stems of the tuscan kale and chop it into bite sized pieces.

 - Add kale to a large bowl and squeeze the juice from the lemon over top.
 Massage the kale until it is soft and tender, about 1 minute.
 The kale will break down a bit and reduce in volume.
 This will help make it more palatable and easier to digest.

 - Once your kale is tender, add in the arugula, chickpeas, strawberries, beetroot, and red onion.

 - Drizzle the dressing overtop and toss to combine.
 Serve immediately.

 Strawberry Balsamic Dressing Instructions

-- Storage: If you are making this salad for meal prep, store all ingredients separately and toss together right before eating.
+- If making this salad ahead, store all ingredients separately.
+Prepare salad right before serving.